unclereeemus/ytmp/README.md

 (change conf path in source if necessary)

-lastly, make sure mpv has the proper yt-dlp path in mpv.conf by setting `script-opts=ytdl_hook-ytdl_path=<YTDLP_PATH>` or if you want to use `youtube-dl`, do a global substitute of `yt-dlp` with `youtube-dl` in the source
+lastly, make sure mpv has the proper yt-dlp path in mpv.conf by setting `script-opts=ytdl_hook-ytdl_path=<YTDLP_PATH>`

 the mpv ipc socket is opened at /tmp/mpvsocketytmp